Feature image credit: tinxi / Shutterstock

 Online video gaming is continuously gaining momentum, with research revealing statistics that there are now 2.5 billion gamers globally and reporting a staggering increase of 63% in the global sale of video games since March alone.

 Whilst this is fantastic news for the gaming industry, it paints a slightly less positive picture for the environment.
-In fact, research by SaveOnEnergy highlights an inextricable link between gaming and global warming, finding that certain video games and their play time are proving to have a detrimental effect on our planet.
+In fact, research by energy switching site SaveOnEnergy highlights an inextricable link between gaming and global warming, finding that certain video games and their play time are proving to have a detrimental effect on our planet.
 For example, it is estimated that US gamers consume a whopping 34 terawatt-hours of energy every year – a figure which is equivalent to having 5 million cars on the road.

 Owing to the fact that the majority of energy is generated by burning non-renewable fossil fuels, which naturally releases harmful carbon dioxide (CO2) emissions, it can easily be seen how video games might continue to contribute heavily to global warming – even despite the availability of renewable energy tariffs.